medyassine-bensaid/k8s-automation-scripts/README.md

 ### 1- automated namespaces update:
   Running the Script:
-  change the project directory and namespace needed in the script Install Required Libraries:
+  change the project directory and namespace needed in the script
+Install Required Libraries:
 'pip install pyyaml'
-Run the Script:
+Ensure python installed and Run the Script:
-'python your_script.py'
+'python automated-ns-update.py'